 Note: SkillsFuture Funding available

-All prices listed here are subject to the prevailing GST charges.
-All information on this page are correct at the time of its publication.
+Course fees are subject to the prevailing GST charge.
+All information is correct at the time of publication.
 SHRICORP reserves the right to amend any of the above information if necessary.